MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Azure Data Lake Storage Gen2 connector fo Microsoft Search."
+description: "Set up the Azure Data Lake Storage Gen2 connector for Microsoft Search"
 ---

-# Configure an Azure Data Lake Storage Gen2 connector in Microsoft 365
+# Azure Data Lake Storage Gen2 connector for Microsoft Search

 With the [Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) connector for Microsoft Search, users in your organization can search for files and their content.
 This connector accesses data stored in Azure Blob containers and hierarchy-enabled folders within an Azure Data Lake Storage Gen 2 account.